 Emotion Focused Therapy (EFT) was initially developed to treat depression.
 As the therapy developed over time, it moved on to treat other psychological problems.
 I am an emotion focused therapist working in private practice in Colchester, Sudbury, Frinton, outside, and online.
 When I work with you, I will offer a safe empathic environment that is free from judgment.
 Send me an email or phone.

 Stigma can prevent people from finding help, it’s a bold step to seek therapy.
 A feeling of depression is often applied in a general sense, ‘Waiting in this mental health queue is depressing’.
 On this page, I am referring to a depression that is debilitating and stops you getting on with your life.
 Depressed people often develop a sense of isolation due to how others behave around them.

 This is not a ‘pull yourself together’ problem!
 Criticism can be a part of a depressive state.
 Self-criticism is a common feature.
 When you are down and may be criticised by others, the result can be that you tell yourself you are hopeless or worthless.
 This can have the effect of unintentionally deepening the depression.

 Once a person reaches this state of mind they experience a sense of loss (see grief below).
 No longer the person they were.
 Sadness and self-loathing then deepens even more.
-People suffering from depression do not need further criticism, they need empathic support, compassion and a belief in recovery.
+People suffering from depression do not need further criticism, they need empathic support, compassion, and a belief in change.
 There is hope!
 I can help you look at your needs and address the underlying problems.
 Contact Paul

 People with depression experience internal biological and psychological stress.
 The more severe the case, the more severe the stress response.
 The physical impact on the body affects thinking, and creates psychological change.
 Continual external stressful events increase the chances of falling into a depression.
 How we deal with and overcome external stressful events determines, to some extent, how quickly we will recover.